cdev-framework/cdev-website/content/docs/tutorials/links.md

 {{<break 1>}}
 ## Create Cdev Project
 We will be starting this tutorial from the `quick-start-twilio` project.
-This is the same basic set up as the standard `quick-start` template but with a few changes to help integrate with Twilio.
+This is similar the standard `quick-start` template but with a few changes to help integrate with Twilio.

 ```bash
 cdev init link-bot --template quick-start-twilio